Written: 11.29.13 Acquired: 2.2.13 Status: Cart only Price: $44

 In terms of visuals, the Dark Lord delivers the goods.
 He's badass!

-at least partially, anyhow.
+But just when you think it's over, the Dark Lord's prized treasure, the Bone Dino, is resurrected!
+Er, at least partially, anyhow.
 Still, it makes for quite the spectacle, as Dino's half rotting corpse is stuck in the frozen cliff.
 With each blow the Bone Dino erupts an ear-shattering cry and the screen shakes like a mother, making this final fight highly satisfying.
-In
+In a way, it's almost a tragic fate for the trapped, half-resurrected monstrosity, unable to defend itself, as you unleash armageddon Poor guy's defenseless as you deliver a monster-sized ass kicking

 THE "G" IN TREASURE HUNTER "G" STANDS FOR "GRACIOUS"

 Treasure Hunter G is by no means a perfect game.
 If there's a blemish to be thrown at it, it's incredibly easy.
 You actually recover a certain portion of your health bar following each battle.
 It's like possessing the Sword of Miracles (for all you Dragon Quest V fanatics out there).
-But in all honesty tho, a facile game is never hated on by me when it's so much fun
+But in all honesty tho, a facile game is never hated on by me when it'sso much fun

 Gimme an outrageously fun but easy game over a hard boring one